Win, sometimes!

 - Gen Squeeze received the BC Affordable Housing Champion award in 2017 from the provincial Housing Central coalition.

-- Kershaw was recognized as 2016 Academic of the Year by the Confederation of University Faculty Associations of BC for Gen Squeeze research and knowledge mobilization.
+- Dr. Kershaw was recognized as 2016 Academic of the Year by the Confederation of University Faculty Associations of BC for Gen Squeeze research and knowledge mobilization.